fitriandini/Master/README.md

 Project: Financial Consultant.
 This is just a small demonstration project to implement the design of Search in Encrypted Data.
+It was implemented based on the paper: Executing SQL over Encrypted Data in the Database-Service-Provider Model (H. Hacigumus, B. Iyer, C. Li, and S. Mehrotra) with some addition in the authentication and modification in the encryption scheme.
+The authentication was done using Diffie Hellman Key Exchange 1024 with AES-128 encryption.
 In this project, the private key and the public key of server, consultant and client are stored unencryted in the same folder as the project.
 As in the real implementation, one might consider to enrypt and secure those.